 This Report focuses solely on the federal prison system in Argentina, known as the Servicio Penitenciaro Federal (SPF), while the vast majority of the people deprived of their liberty are held in provincial jails across the country.
 As of April 2012, the SPF detained 9,693 prisoners in 34 federal prisons.
 Of these, 9% (or approximately 872 SPF prisoners) were women.

-University of Chicago Law School - International Human Rights Clinic, Defensoría General de la Nación Argentina, Cornell Law School - International Human Rights Clinic, and Cornell Law School - Avon Global Center for Women and Justice, "Women In Prison In Argentina: Causes, Conditions, and Consequences" (2013).
-International Human Rights Clinic.
+University of Chicago Law School - Global Human Rights Clinic, Defensoría General de la Nación Argentina, Cornell Law School - International Human Rights Clinic, and Cornell Law School - Avon Global Center for Women and Justice, "Women In Prison In Argentina: Causes, Conditions, and Consequences" (2013).
+Global Human Rights Clinic.
 8.